The Walking Dead finds ways to hack away at suspense of final season

 Spin-offs from the original series, and standalone shows set in the same universe, are beginning to pile up.
 We already had The World Beyond and are getting Tales of the Walking Dead, a show focused on Daryl (Norman Reedus), plus spin-offs involving Rick (Andrew Lincoln) and Michonne (Danai Gurira) and Isle of the Dead with Negan (Jeffrey Dean Morgan) and Maggie (Lauren Cohan).

-The trouble with the announcement of these spin-offs is that we lose some of the drama that should be associated with the show's final season.
+The trouble with the announcement of these spin-offs is we lose some of the drama that should be associated with the show's final season.

 Who lives, who dies, that's not the story